equicirco/StandardCGE.jl/docs/src/index.md

 # StandardCGE.jl

+Julia implmentation of the Standard CGE model Chapter 6 of Hosoe, N, Gasawa, K, and Hashimoto, H, *Handbook of Computable General Equilibrium Modeling*, University of Tokyo Press, Tokyo, Japan, 2004

 StandardCGE.jl implements the small standard CGE model from the handbook chapter 6, with utilities to load a SAM from CSV, calibrate parameters, and solve the model with JuMP/Ipopt.

 ## What a CGE is?